r-pathak/my-quant/README.md

 **Note:** This creates in-browser voice calls, not outbound phone calls.
 The assistant will speak through your computer's speakers and listen through your microphone.

+**Architecture:** The app uses a secure proxy server pattern where:
+- Frontend sends custom data (userId, assistantType, holdings) to Convex proxy
+- Convex proxy uses your private Vapi API key to create calls
+- All sensitive data and API keys stay on the server side

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Learn More